Pragma-Info-Systems/Pragma-Info-Systems/README.md

 ---

-### 11. IT Staffing & Workforce Solutions
+### 11. IT Services & Workforce Solutions

 We connect businesses with top IT talent and deliver end-to-end workforce solutions tailored to your industry — covering the full hiring spectrum:

-- Contract staffing
+- Contract services
 - Contract-to-hire
 - Permanent placement
 - Executive search